Loading information...

 Karen Lawson, a professor at the University of Saskatchewan, emphasizes the multifaceted nature of family planning decisions today.

-Financial and housing costs play a crucial role, but so do personal considerations related to child-rearing and career development.
+While financial and housing costs play a crucial role, personal considerations related to child-rearing and career development also weigh heavily on individuals and couples.

 Lawson’s research highlights a shift towards a more sequential life path among young Canadians, where achieving educational and career milestones precedes decisions about starting a family.